Active Substance: human alpha1-proteinase inhibitor

 What are the risks associated with Respreeza?

-The most common side effects with Respreeza (which may affect up to 1 in 10 people) are dizziness and headache.
+The most common side effects with Respreeza (which may affect up to 1 in 10 people) are dizziness, headache, dyspnoea (shortness of breath) and nausea.
 Allergic reactions have been observed during treatment, some of which were severe.

-Because of the risk of severe allergic reactions, Respreeza must not be used in patients who are lacking a protein in the blood called IgA and who have developed antibodies against it, as these patients are more prone to allergic reactions.
+Because of the risk of severe allergic reactions, Respreeza must not be used in patients who are lacking IgA, a protein in the blood, and who have developed antibodies against it because these patients are more prone to allergic reactions.
 For the full list of all side effects and restrictions with Respreeza, see the package leaflet.

 Why is Respreeza approved?